Definition and Example of Pax World Mutual Funds

 This fund is set up to track the returns of the Global Women’s Leadership Index and the risk profile of the Women’s Index.
 It uses an approach that weighs gender and leadership values.
 It invests at least 80% of all assets in the securities of the Women’s Index and in American, Global, and Euro Depositary Receipts that comprise the stocks and bonds of the index.

 Pax International Sustainable Economy Fund

 This fund tracks the returns of the MSCI EAFE Index, created by MSCI, Inc. It invests 80% of its total assets in the stocks and bonds of that index, along with the American, Global, and Euro Depositary Receipts that make up the index's assets.
 The index mainly includes large- and medium-cap firms in emerging world markets.

 While Pax World Mutual Funds are generally no-load funds, loads exist on Class A shares, and most management fees vary depending on the fund and shares you choose.

 Pax Core Bond Fund

-Pax World High Yield Bond Fund
+Pax High-Yield Bond Fund

 Are Pax World Mutual Funds Worth It?

 The Balance does not provide tax, investment, or financial services and advice.
-The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
+The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
-Investing involves risk including the possible loss of principal.
+Investing involves risk, including the possible loss of principal.